Are you looking for some top free racing tips to make you some extra cash but don’t know which ones to go for? We may be able to help.

-Hugh Taylor is the tipster in chief at Attheraces and provides free tips each day for the races, usually just one or two tips.
+Hugh Taylor is the tipster-in-chief at Attheraces and provides free tips each day for the races, usually just one or two tips.

 However, there is one snag with following the tips…and that is their popularity.
-You see, as we found out in our review of Hugh Taylor, it is very difficult to actually make a profit from following the tips.
-With such amazing results, the service has a huge following, as you can imagine.
+You see, as we found out in our review of Hugh Taylor, it is very difficult to actually make a profit from following his tips.
+With such amazing results, the service has a huge following as you can imagine.
 As soon as Hugh releases the tips, the odds get slashed dramatically and the value disappears, meaning the vast majority of punters have to accept a price much worse than that which Hugh has advised.